Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced.rst

     python main.py fit --config lightning_logs/version_7/config.yaml

-The automatic saving of the config is done by the special callback :class:`~lightning.pytorch.cli.SaveConfigCallback`.
+The automatic saving of the config is done by the special callback :class:`~lightning_pytorch.cli.SaveConfigCallback`.
 This callback is automatically added to the ``Trainer``.
 To disable the save of the config, instantiate ``LightningCLI`` with ``save_config_callback=None``.